-Pupil uncertainty surrounding attendance/return to school/self isolation Stress and anxiety impacting themselves and staff M Good communication of Covid19 controls measures/arrangements to parents and pupils provides reassurance on attendance or return to school. [consider publishing risk assessment on school webpage].
+Pupil uncertainty surrounding attendance/return to school/self isolation Stress and anxiety impacting themselves and staff Μ Good communication of Covid19 controls measures/arrangements to parents and pupils provides reassurance on attendance or return to school. [consider publishing risk assessment on school webpage].
 Parents have the opportunity to discuss concerns with school staff.
-Provision of pastoral and extra-curricular activities available to all pupils designed to: • support the rebuilding of friendships and social engagement • address and equip pupils to respond to issues linked to coronavirus (COVID-19) • support pupils with approaches to improving their physical and mental wellbeing Where vulnerable pupils (such as those who have a social worker or an education health and care (EHC) plan) are required to learn from home due to restricted attendance due to an outbreak, arrangements are in place to keep in contact with them, offer pastoral support, and check they are able to access education support. [see government guidance for further information and apply as appropriate - record details here].
-L Kooth - support for young people from 11-25 The government has launched the Wellbeing for Education Return programme, which will provide training and resources for teachers and staff in all state-funded schools to respond to the wellbeing and mental health needs of children and young people as a result of coronavirus (COVID-19).
-The training provides practical examples to support staff, children and young people within a school.
-Supporting Emotional and Mental Health - Information for Schools.
-PHE offer access to a free online Psychological First Aid course that teaching staff can access.
-The course provides practical and emotional support to children and young people affected by emergencies or crisis situations, such as COVID.
-This was completed as a directed time task by staff last year and is a helpful reference (see CPD records).
-A number of staff are also attending Friends Resilience Training and the Friends Adult Resilience training is highly recommended. -- --- --- --- --- --
+Provision of pastoral and extra-curricular activities available to all pupils designed to: support the rebuilding of friendships and social engagement address and equip pupils to respond to issues linked to coronavirus (COVID-19) support pupils with approaches to improving their physical and mental wellbeing Where vulnerable pupils (such as those who have a social worker or an education health and care (EHC) plan) are required to learn from home due to restricted attendance due to an outbreak, arrangements are in place to keep in contact with them, offer pastoral support, and check they are able to access education support.
+L Kooth - support for young people from 11-25The government has launched the Wellbeing for Education Return programme, which will provide training and resources for teachers and staff in all state-funded schools to respond to the wellbeing and mental health needs of children and young people as a result of coronavirus (COVID-19).
+The training provides practical examples to support staff, children and young people within a school.Supporting Emotional and Mental Health - Information for Schools.PHE offer access to a free online Psychological First Aid course that teaching staff can access.
+The course provides practical and emotional support to children and young peoplegeople within a school. [see government guidance for further information and situations, such as COVID.
+This was completed as a directed time task by